-The prerequisites for this class are German II.
+The prerequisites for this class are German II or equivalent proficiency.

 Based on the National Standards for Foreign Language Learning, the objectives for our German III course are:

 - Communication: Students engage in conversations about topics such as leisure time activities.
 They present and exchange information about themselves; express their feelings and reactions to themes expressed in some of the texts and exchange opinions about children's responsibilities.
 Students study global reading skills in order to understand a variety of authentic texts.
 They work with spoken language by listening to the episodes of a radio play.
 Students present information after researching selected websites, texts and other sources of information.